- Gaps in ERP functionality are a constant source of cost overruns on ERP projects.

 The second dimension is that, as with the Oracle Air Force case study — where Oracle sales told the Air Force that all of their specialized custom military systems could be emulated and thus replaced with Oracle ERP, during the sales process the match between the ERP system’s functionality is overstated.
 Therefore you end up with one assumption of gaps in the sales process, and a completely different number of gaps in the implementation — part of the reason for the out of control RICEF list.

-Curiously, ERP vendors are not held accountable for overstating the match of the functionality the customer’s requirements.
+Curiously, ERP vendors are not held accountable for overstating the match of the functionality of the customer’s requirements.
 And a primary reason for this is the pivot to the project being unwilling to perform a sufficient level of BPR — the sufficient level of BPR being determined by the software vendor and the consulting company.
 Two companies that benefit from as much BPR as possible.
 Honestly, for a vendor that has oversold their application into a customer and has to answer for large cost overruns, what else are they doing to say?

 Using Open Source ERP for Customers with Lot of Development to Do